 ESA is the largest amateur surfing association in the world.
 Our family oriented programs promote a healthy and active lifestyle.
 It is not uncommon to find two or three generations of the same family involved as members of the ESA, and actively competing in our program.
-Two of the original founders of the ESA, Cecil Lear and David Reese, are still active in the association nearly fifty years later.
+Two of the original founders of the ESA, Cecil Lear and David Reese, are still active in the association more than fifty years later.

 Eleven time world professional surfing champion Kelly Slater and former world professional womens surfing champion Lisa Anderson both learned their competitive skills through the Eastern Surfing Association.

 2001 World Champion C.J.
 Hobgood began his competitive career in the ESA’s Central Florida District, and WCT pro surfers Damien Hobgood, Shea Lopez and Cory Lopez surfed the Florida ESA Districts as well.
 WCT pro surfer and 1996 World Amateur Junior Champion, Ben Bourgeois, is a product of the ESA, Southern North Carolina District.

 Professional WQS surfers Dean Randazzo, Noah Snyder, Asher Nolan, Falina Spires, Eric Taylor, Jamie DeWitt, Karina Petroni all began their careers through the Eastern Surfing Association.

 The Eastern Surfing Association (ESA) is dedicated to the sport of amateur surfing, to the operation of a program of amateur competition for surfers of all ages and abilities, and to the establishment and preservation of free access to a clean shoreline and ocean environment.
 It was founded in 1967 by East Coast surfers to promote, preserve, and protect the sport of surfing on the East Coast.